Lakehill offers baseball for children ages 3 to 12 years and softball for girls at the U9 to U23 levels.

 - Each players will receive a uniform consisting of a shirt/jersey and a hat.
 Players will also need to wear black pants for games.
 Socks are available to purchase through the registration process and at uniform pick-up time that will match the team uniform colour.

-- Each player needs to have their own softball glove.
+- Each player needs to have their own softball glove and helmet.

-- There will be team bats and helmets.
-As players move up in divisions, it’s common for them to have their own bats and batting helmets but each team has some for use.
+- There will be team bats available.
+As players move up in divisions, it’s common for them to have their own bats but each team has some for use.

 - Cleats are recommended at all levels.
-At the U19B level and above, players can wear metal cleats.
+At the U15B level and above, players can wear metal cleats.

 - If you’re purchasing a helmet or bat, they need to conform with Softball Canada approved equipment standards.